Rabbi Menachem Mendel of Vitebsk

 Breslev Israel staff

-Posted on 17.04.23
+Posted on 29.04.25

-(Vitebsk, Russia, 1730 – Teveria, Eretz Yisrael 1788) As a 9 year old, young Menachem Mendel was introduced to the Baal Shem Tov by his father, a close follower of the illustrious leader.
+As a 9 year old, young Menachem Mendel was introduced to the Baal Shem Tov by his father, a close follower of the illustrious leader.
 He was an exceptionally gifted child, destined for greatness.
 He studied under the Maggid of Mezritch, and was recognized as one of his outstanding disciples.

-Horodok became the nucleus from which chasidic influence expanded into the regions of Lithuania and White Russia.
-At that time, Lithuanian Jewry stood under the spiritual leadership of The Vilna Gaon, a saintly personage now universally revered as the greatest Torah scholar of the past two centuries, who was a staunch opponent of Chasidism.
-As a result, the Jews of Lithuania, many of whom were mitnagdim – opponents of Chasidism – did not look kindly on the new movement springing up in their midst.
-They felt threatened by the perceived intruders and resisted chasidic expansion with all their might.
-In 1777, Rabbi Menachem Mendel, accompanied by Rabbi Shneur Zalman of Liadi, traveled to Vilna with the aim of explaining to the Vilna Gaon the principals of Chassidut and of allaying his misgivings concerning the soundness of its doctrines.
-The Vilna Gaon refused to receive the visitors.
-Thereupon Rabbi Menachem Mendel made a historic decision.
-In order to avoid further altercations he decided to leave the Lithuanian battelfield, and in Adar (March) of 1777 he departed for Eretz Yisrael at the head of a group of about 300 chasidim.
-It was an unprecedented move.
-They settled in Tzefat, and later established themselves in Teveria (Tiberias), in the Upper Galilee.
-This group laid the foundation for future chasidic settlement in Eretz Yisrael, making a significant contribution to the eventual revival of the Galilee as a whole.
+Horodok became the nucleus from which chassidic influence expanded into the regions of Lithuania and White Russia.
+At that time, Lithuanian Jewry stood under the spiritual leadership of The Vilna Gaon.
+The Gaon was a saintly personage now universally revered as the greatest Torah scholar of the past two centuries.
+He was a staunch opponent of Chassidism.
+As a result, the Jews of Lithuania, many of whom were mitnagdim – opponents of Chassidism – did not look kindly on the new movement springing up in their midst.
+They felt threatened by the perceived intruders and resisted chassidic expansion with all their might.

-From his residence in Eretz Yisrael, Rabbi Menachem Mendel maintained a close contact with his chasidim in Russia through personal emissaries and a steady flow of letters.
+From his residence in Eretz Yisrael, Rabbi Menachem Mendel maintained a close contact with his chassidim in Russia through personal emissaries and a steady flow of letters.
 He was succeeded by his only son, Rabbi Moshe.

 The Smell of Mashiach